Police School Impact

 In 2015, YouthLink and the Calgary Police Service (CPS) initiated a partnership program, designed to target Grade 6 students of vulnerable populations.
 This program offers an enriched version of the Grade 6 Field Trip program; delivering four days of immersive crime prevention experiences which are led by in-uniform CPS officers, YouthLink Educators and CPS Auxiliaries.

 Over the four days of programming, students gain a true perspective of the important role police play in their community by participating in a number of patrol scenarios and training exercises as well as completing a forensics investigation.
-Students also learn from all five Safe for Life Presentations with an added police perspective on the issues surrounding drugs, gangs, relationships, online safety and bullying.
+Students also learn from all five Safe for Life Presentations with an added police perspective on the issues surrounding drugs, gangs, healthy relationships and online safety.
 Having uniformed CPS officers deliver programs promotes understanding and builds trust between students and their local police service.
 Time is also spent in a fun and casual environment (playing sports and other activities), which provides an out-of-uniform opportunity for officers to further break down barriers that may exist in relation to their uniform.

 Youth aged 11-12 of vulnerable populations, identified by community-specific data on risk and protective factors as well as requests by teachers (an application process that measures qualifying characteristics) and populations that would benefit from increasing positive police-community relations.
 Our selection process seeks to include classes with the following demographic characteristics: